 If your traveling with your family and kids, the Allure or any Royal Caribbean ship will WOW the pants off of you.
 Of the four cruise lines, this ship was the largest with the smoothest ride.
 It’s so easy to forget that you’re even at sea.
 If you suffer from motion sickness, you may have better luck on the larger ships.

 Just a few things to mention, assuming that you’ve watched the video.
 Don’t be fooled at how empty the Promenade, Boardwalk, Restaurants are.
 This will not be the case once all 4,000 passengers arrive.
 I’m glad he pointed out how small the venues are and how they can’t seat a quarter of the guests.
 One place not shown in the video was the Samba Grill, a specialty dining option I recommend (unless you don’t eat meat).
 But overall, a great ship for families with kids with lots of things to do, something onboard for everyone.

 The Carnival Legend… It’s not the ship I remember most, it’s the destination.
 We traveled to Alaska and the views were amazing.
 Typically we don’t do much for excursions, but in Alaska, how could you not want to see the wildlife and breath-taking views.

-Since I’ve already covered the most recent cruise on the Norwegain Epic, I will refrain from sounding like a broken record.
-I think I’ve covered everything a first time cruiser needs to know before booking a cruise.
+Since I’ve already covered the most recent cruise on the Norwegian Epic, I will refrain from sounding like a broken record.
+I think I’ve covered everything a first-time cruiser needs to know before booking a cruise.
 I’m happy to answer questions if you have any.
 There are so many resources available to find out which ship is best for you.
 I encourage you to do a bit of research and look into your options.